-Community Paramedic Patients TB Clinic Patients Number of Times Community 0 (0 070() 007 (0.00() Paramedic Could Not Complete 2 (0.07%) 667 (6.8%) Scheduled DOT Reasons Why Patient Did Not Complete Treatment One patient went out of town without making prior arrangements for the DOT.
+Community Paramedic Patients TB Clinic Patients Number of Times Community Paramedic Could Not Complete Scheduled DOT 2 (0.05%) 851 (7.0%) Reasons Why Patient Did Not Complete Treatment One patient went out of town without making prior arrangements for the DOT.
 The other was not home at the scheduled time and did not respond to phone calls in a timely manner.
-Most missed doses occur on holidays and weekends when the TB clinic is closed and CHWs are not available to treat patients outside the clinic.
+Most missed doses occur on holidays and weekends when the TB clinic was closed and CHWs were not available to treat patients outside the clinic.

 There was a small increase in adherence to the prescribed TB medication schedule when community paramedics administered DOT instead of CHWs, but we cannot estimate the effect of increased adherence in this range in the United States.
-If the project substantially increased adherence among hard-to-reach patients, the project may have increased the number of patients in Ventura treated successfully for TB and, thus, reduced medical and public health expenditures associated with public health investigation of close contacts and treating additional people infected by a patient who did not complete treatment.
-The project also reducing the need for CHWs to travel long distances to provide DOT, increasing their availability to complete other tasks.
+If the project substantially increased adherence among hard-to-reach patients, the project may have increased the number of patients in Ventura treated successfully for TB and, thus, reduced medical and public health expenditures associated with public health investigation to identify, test, and treat close contacts of people who did not complete treatment.
+The project also reduced the need for CHWs to travel long distances to provide DOT, increasing their availability to complete other tasks.

-Community paramedics can safely administer DOT for TB and monitor patients for side effects, under the direction of a physician who specializes in treatment of TB.
-Due to their unique schedule and mobility, they can achieve a very high rate of adherence to TB treatment, which reduces the risk that patients will develop a drug-resistant strain of TB and transmit it to other persons.
+Community paramedics can safely administer DOT for TB and monitor patients for side effects, under the direction of a physician who specializes in treatment of TB and in collaboration with public health nurses.
+Due to their unique schedule and mobility, they can achieve a very high rate of adherence to TB treatment, augmenting the resources of the public health clinic and reducing the risk that patients will develop a drug-resistant strain of TB and transmit it to other persons.
 They can also assist with patients' other social and medical needs that might create barriers to TB treatment.